Bulhoek massacre: Preceding events

 In 1912, Enoch Mgijima, a lay preacher and independent evangelist, broke away from the Wesleyan Methodist Church and joined the Church of God and Saints of Christ, a small church based in the United States of America.
 In November 1912, he began baptising his followers in the Black Kei River near his home in Ntabelanga.
 Towards the end of 1912, Mgijima predicted that the world would end on Christmas, after 30 days of rain.
 As a result of his predictions, his followers stopped working and came to join this communal living settlement.
 Over the years Mgijima's visions displayed a future full of violence.
 He was asked to renounce his visions by the leaders of the church as they could not condone the preaching of conflict and war, but Mgijima refused and was excommunicated.
 In 1914, the South African Church of God and Saints of Christ split, with one of the group following Enoch Mgijima, taking on the name of the "Israelites", in keeping with the Old Testament with which their beliefs aligned.

-One of the prophecies that led to his expulsion was a prophecy of World War I. He saw a vision of two goats fighting and a baboon watched nearby.
-He interpreted it as a war of whites where African blacks will not be involved in that war.
+One of the prophecies that led to his expulsion was a prophecy of World War I. He saw a vision of two goats fighting and a chacma baboon watching nearby.
+He interpreted it as a war of whites where blacks will not be involved in that war.
 This was later to be universally known as the First World War, 1914–1918.
-However, many black Africans fought in the war, both in the East African Campaign (World War I) and outside Africa, as part of British and French colonial forces.
+However, many black South Africans fought in the war, both in the East African Campaign (World War I) and outside Africa, as part of British and French colonial forces.

 Born and raised in the Bulhoek area, Mgijima erected a building to be used for religious ceremonies by his followers on a piece of land that he owned.
 As his followers grew, he built a larger structure and eventually had to make alternative plans for Passover celebrations.
 Mgijima was granted permission to host the event at the Shiloh Mission Station in 1917.
 In 1918, Mgijima had to search for an alternative venue after the mission station denied him permission.
 This was due to the fact that one of his followers had broken a mission station rules, which decreed that only evangelists could lead church meetings.

 Mr. G. E. Nightingale, the Government Inspector of African locations at Kamastone granted permission for commonage at the Kamastone sub-section.
 In 1919, after Mgijima didn't get permission to host the festival at the same location, he was given permission to host it at Ntabelanga, in the Bulhoek sub-section.
 After the Passover festival, some of Mgijima's followers remained on the piece of land and began building settlements in the area.